jdersch/PERQemu/PERQemu/Readme-source.txt

-The repository may be renamed to make it less confusing... or the "PERQmedia" subproject will be somehow made more standalone (Nuget package?) and moved out of the PERQemu project so that it can be used with the other planned projects (standalone disk and floppy tools, including a format conversion utility).
-For now, the hope is to expand the archive with more of the _hundreds_ of floppy, disk and tape images that have been recovered and archived so far.
+The repository may be renamed to make it less confusing... or the "PERQmedia" subproject will be somehow made more standalone (Nuget package?) and moved out of the PERQemu project so that it can be better integrated with the other tools (like PERQdisk, and soon Stut).
+The goal is to expand the archive with more of the _hundreds_ of floppy, disk and tape images that have been recovered and archived so far.
 In addition, permanent links to copies of documentation culled from Bitsavers and other local sources may be added here, as Bitsavers doesn't provide permalinks and may be reorganized from time to time.

 4. Miscellany